…The next generation of ‘vampire’ facials – more efficient, more beneficial, purer…

 Fourth, the growth factors are released slower, which allows the skin to benefit more from them and for longer period of time.

 And last, but not least, the ‘vibrant clot’ stays in the skin for some time, and acts as a ‘filler’, until the first signs of skin improvement start to show

 When any injury occurs in the human body, a complicated healing process takes place, where, through a collective-stage process, the biological scaffold, called Fibrin, is formed.
-Platelets circulating in the blood rapidly bind to the Fibrin scaffold.
-When this happens, the cells become activated and release growth factors, which start the healing process by forming new skin cells, collagen and blood vessels.
+The platelets that circulate in the blood rapidly bind to the Fibrin scaffold.
+When this happens, the cells activate and start releasing growth factors, thus triggering the healing process by forming new collagen, skin cells, and blood vessels.